-Money is a very personal thing, and people have many emotions and practical reasons to avoid debt.
-That said, if you are able to take on a monthly sum that will be manageable for you (and that you will be paying off for a very long time) it could benefit you in the long run.
+Money is a personal thing, and people have many emotions and practical reasons to avoid debt.
+That said, if you are able to take on a monthly sum that will be manageable for you it could benefit you in the long run.

 The good thing is that you don’t have to pay off your student loans until after you graduate, giving you the time to concentrate on your writing and the program while you are attending.
 The bad thing is that when you graduate, you will not necessarily have a high paying job waiting for you to pay off your debt.